-- A. General: Except for items or materials indicated to be reused, salvaged, reinstalled, or otherwise indicated to remain Owner's property, remove demolished materials from Project site and legally dispose of them in an EPA-approved landfill. - 1.
+- A. Remove demolition waste materials from Project site and dispose of them in an EPA-approved construction and demolition waste landfill acceptable to authorities having jurisdiction. - 1.
 Do not allow demolished materials to accumulate on-site. - 2.
-Remove and transport debris in a manner that will prevent spillage on adjacent surfaces and areas. - B. Burning: Do not burn demolished materials. - C. Disposal: Transport demolished materials off Owner's property and legally dispose of them. - D. Clean adjacent structures and improvements of dust, dirt, and debris caused by building demolition operations.
-Return adjacent areas to condition existing before building demolition operations began.
+Remove and transport debris in a manner that will prevent spillage on adjacent surfaces and areas. - 3.
+Remove debris from elevated portions of building by chute, hoist, or other device that will convey debris to grade level in a controlled descent. - B. Burning: Do not burn demolished materials. - C. Clean adjacent structures and improvements of dust, dirt, and debris caused by selective demolition operations.
+Return adjacent areas to condition existing before selective demolition operations began.